azey7f/nixos-servers/README.md

         - `::1` - envoy gateway
         - `::53` - knot.app-nameserver.svc, aka ns1.azey.net
         - `::ffff` - k8s apiserver VIP
+        - `:25::/72` - mail servers - collectively exposed as mx.azey.net
+          - `:25::` itself is used for the k8s service, `:25::1` and up for individual pods
       - `:01::/64` - pods CIDR
       - `:02::/64` - services CIDR (though only the first /112 of that is actually used because RKE2)
       - `:f0::/60` - node addrs, really a /64 but reserved as /60 for possible future routing shenanigans